silence1998/tum-adlr-09/gcloud_setup.md

 - setup the venv following this guide
 - https://cloud.google.com/python/docs/setup#linux
-- to activate the env:
+- to activate the env: (from tum-adlr-09)
 ```
 source env/bin/activate
 ```